sagemath/trac_to_gh/Issue 1754.md

 # Issue 1754: gnutls self signed certificates do not work with firefox 3 (pre-beta 3)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1754

 Original creator: yi